peetrike/PWAddins/Docs/en-US/Start-PSv2.md

 ## DESCRIPTION

-This function starts PowerShell v2 engine and writes to Windows PowerShell event log the details about start.
+This function starts PowerShell v2 engine and adds a message to Windows PowerShell event log about that.

 ## EXAMPLES